CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 Throughout these modules, you'll read code segments demonstrating different Python commands and patterns.
 We *highly* encourage you to try writing code using those commands and patterns.
 Talking about code can sometimes be pretty abstract; it will be helpful to pair this information with some experience.
 First, you need somewhere to write and compile your code!

-If this is your first time working with Python (or any coding language at all), we recommend that you use [Repl.it](https://replit.com/) as your coding environment.[Repl.it](https://replit.com/) runs in your web browser, which means that you don't have to download or install any software to get started with it.
+If this is your first time working with Python (or any coding language at all), we recommend that you use [Repl.it](https://replit.com/) as your coding environment.
+[Repl.it](https://replit.com/) runs in your web browser, which means that you don't have to download or install any software to get started with it.
 Check out the video below for instructions on how to get started:

 <VideoModule title="Getting Started with Repl.it" video="https://www.loom.com/embed/1aeb517545da492dab3f735fcac27980">
 [Repl.it](https://replit.com/) is an online "integrated development environment", or "IDE".
 It is designed to help you get started with coding without having to install any new software or set anything up on your computer.
 [Repl.it](https://replit.com/) isn't as fast or full-featured as a "native" Python installation, but it's a lot easier to get started with (and it's more than powerful enough for our interactive narratives).